-Responsibilities of Directors for the financial report
+Responsibilities of the Directors for the financial report

-The Directors are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commissions Act 2012.
-This responsibility also includes such internal control as the Directors determine is necessary to enable the preparation of the financial report to be free from material misstatement, whether due to fraud or error.
+The Directors of CEDA are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and the ACNC Act, and for such internal control as the Directors determine is necessary to enable the preparation of the financial report that is from material misstatement, whether due to fraud or error.

-In preparing the financial report, the Directors are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Company or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the Directors are responsible for assessing CEDA's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate CEDA or to cease operations, or have no realistic alternative but to do so.

-The Directors are responsible for overseeing the Company's financial reporting process.
+The Directors are responsible for overseeing CEDA's financial reporting process.